Tremors: A Cold Day in Hell: Production

 On September 20, 2016, Michael Gross announced on his official Facebook page that the film was in development.
 Filming commenced in late January 2017.

 The crew had originally intended to shoot in the mountains of Bulgaria, but after the country had endured one of its largest blizzards, they opted to return to South Africa, where Tremors 5: Bloodlines was filmed.
-The opening scene was filmed in the desert, made to look like snow with filters and video processing techniques.
-The nice weather was explained by climate change causing unusual warmth in the Arctic.
+The weather was explained by climate change causing unusual warmth in the Arctic.
 The crew used CGI for many of the Graboid scenes.

 Reception

 Tremors: A Cold Day in Hell received mixed reviews.
+The review aggregator website Rotten Tomatoes reported an approval rating of 40%, with an average rating of 5.5/10, based on 5 reviews.
 Tim Janson of The SciFi Movie Page gave the film two stars out of five, saying "While none of the Tremors sequels (nor the one prequel) have ever been able to hold a candle to the original, A Cold Day in Hell is definitely one to miss.
 This sleep-inducing bore fest cannot even be saved by Burt’s over-the-top arrogance and crankiness."
 Gavin Al-Asif for the Houston Chronicle called the film "so bad it's nearly unwatchable" and said the film felt as if it were "made by people who absolutely loathe Tremors and want to insult the fans as much as possible".
 Conversely, Fred Topel of Bloody Disgusting gave the film a more positive review of 3.5 out of 5, noting that that arctic setting was "... a fun change of setting without compromising the monster attacks."
 He also praised the performances of the cast, especially Gross and Money.

 It earned $1,530,564 from domestic home video sales.